Troy (film): Critical response

-On Rotten Tomatoes, Troy holds an approval rating of 53% based on 229 reviews, with an average rating of 6.00/10.
+On Rotten Tomatoes, Troy holds an approval rating of 53% based on 227 reviews, with an average rating of 6.00/10.
 The site's critics consensus reads: "A brawny, entertaining spectacle, but lacking emotional resonance."
 On Metacritic, the film has a weighted average score of 56 out of 100, based on 43 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Roger Ebert rated the film two out of four stars, saying: "Pitt is modern, nuanced, introspective; he brings complexity to a role where it is not required."
 IGN critics Christopher Monfette and Cindy White praised the director's cut as superior to the early version, evaluating it with eight stars out of ten.
+David Sterritt of Christian Science Monitor gave it a three out of four rating and wrote, "This is hardly an Iliad adaptation for the ages.
+But if you're hankering for sand, sandals, and swordplay, this could be the movie for you."

 Peter O'Toole, who played Priam, spoke negatively of the film during an appearance at the Savannah Film Festival, stating he walked out of the film fifteen minutes into a screening, and criticized the director, slamming him as "a clown".
-Years later, Brad Pitt expressed disappointment with the film, saying: "I had to do Troy because [...]
+Years later, Brad Pitt expressed disappointment with the film, saying: "I had to do Troy because ...
 I pulled out of another movie and then had to do something for the studio.
 So I was put in Troy.
 It wasn't painful, but I realized that the way that movie was being told was not how I wanted it to be.
 I made my own mistakes in it.
 What am I trying to say about Troy?
 I could not get out of the middle of the frame.
 It was driving me crazy.
 I'd become spoiled working with David Fincher.
 It's no slight on Wolfgang Petersen.
 Das Boot is one of the all-time great films.
 But somewhere in it, Troy became a commercial kind of thing.
 Every shot was like, 'Here's the hero!'
 There was no mystery."